moogacs/docs.buf.build/docs/best-practices/module-development.md

 * The Protobuf files you define don't collide with other modules so that they can always be compiled together.
-* The version element in the filepath makes it easy to roll out incompatible versions in the same module because they are consumed from different filepaths.
+* The version element in the filepath enables you to roll out incompatible versions in the same module because they are consumed from different filepaths.

 Suppose that you have a module similar to the one described in [Module Layout](#module-layout),